1,000+ Opportunities

 org

-Based on current listing details, eligibility includes: Individuals and organizations operating in Appalachian Kentucky (includes eastern KY counties).
+Based on current listing details, eligibility includes: Neighbors, organizations, and community leaders with ideas to strengthen civic life and address local challenges across Appalachian Kentucky.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $20,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.